 Welcome to the Centurion Ultramarathon Running Team page.
-Over the course of 2013, we'll be following the, very different, paths of the runners profiled below, in their quest to fulfil their own ultrarunning goals.
-With the passing of each key race for each team member we'll be posting links to their blogs and reports on progress over race weekends.
+The news feed at the top will follow the very different paths of the runners profiled below, in their quest to fulfil their own ultrarunning goals.

 We'd like to extend our thanks to the sponsors below for supporting all of the team members.
 And if you see a yellow shirt out running or racing, make you sure you say hello!

 Here are some of the events being raced by the team in 2014: